oriolnoya/turbolinks-xamarin/README.md

 ### What is my roadmap from now on?
 1. Fix the bug as soon as possible.
 All the help would be welcome.

+2. Create the nuget (my first one ever :)

-2. Build a real personal project using the library.
+3. Build a real personal project using the library.

-3. Port [xamarin-android](https://github.com/turbolinks/turbolinks-android).
+4. Port [xamarin-android](https://github.com/turbolinks/turbolinks-android).
 This is not a priority for me at this moment, so I don't know when I'll be able to do it.
 If somebody is interested in doing I would be glad to welcome him/her.